mdolab/complexify/doc/index.rst

 `Complexify` serves two purposes:

    #.
-Provides a Fortran library and scripts to covert Fortran code to complex-step compatible code.
+Provides a :ref:`Fortran library<complexify_library>` and scripts to covert Fortran code to complex-step compatible code.
    #.
-Provides complex safe numpy functions that can be imported into your python code.
+Provides :ref:`complex safe numpy functions<complexify_module>` that can be imported into your python code.

-Source code is available on `GitHub <https://github.com/mdolab/complexify>`__
+Source code is available on `GitHub <https://github.com/mdolab/complexify>`__.

 Background